ARTbio/startbio/docs/scRNAseq_basics/clustering.md

 cluster 0 of resolution 0.2 in red are distributed in clusters 0 and 2 of resolution 0.4 in khaki green.
 While cluster 3 of resolution 0.2 is composed of the same cells as cluster 3 of resolution 0.4.
-The color of the arrows corresponds to the number of cells of the *"parent "* cluster which feeds the *"child "* cluster.
-The opacity of the arrows represents the proportion of cells coming from the *"parent "* cluster.
+The color of the arrows corresponds to the number of cells of the *"parent"* cluster which feeds the *"child"* cluster.
+The opacity of the arrows represents the proportion of cells coming from the *"parent"* cluster.
 It is on this point that clustree allows us to identify the resolution to choose.
 If a cluster has several origins, then we consider that we have clustered the cells too much and that we should choose a lower resolution.